SirRender00/texasholdem/docs/top_level/evaluator.rst

 Usage
 ------
-The main function of this module is the :func:`~texasholdem.game.evaluator.evaluator.evaluate` function, which takes two arguments: the two-card hand to evaluate and the communal board (of three, four, or five cards), and returns a number 1 (strongest) thru 7462 (weakest) which is the hand rank.
+The main function of this module is the :func:`~texasholdem.evaluator.evaluator.evaluate` function, which takes two arguments: the two-card hand to evaluate and the communal board (of three, four, or five cards), and returns a number 1 (strongest) thru 7462 (weakest) which is the hand rank.